In our latest blog we look back at the journey to create Recognise Bank

 This flurry of activity came hot on the heels of another successful fundraise, attracting a further £14million in investment, bringing the total investment in Recognise up to £54million.
 Attracting this level of investment and support into a new bank not only shows confidence in Recognise and our management team, but also recognition of the fact that the SME sector is currently poorly served by existing providers and needs an injection of energy and competition.

-But you don’t have to take my word for it, because it is also the conclusion reached by an influential group of MPs.
-The All-Party Parliamentary Group (APPG) on Fair Business Banking published its proposals for reforming the SME finance sector this month, describing the current system as “not fit for purpose” because it is has historically “been dominated by four large shareholder driven banks”.
+But you don’t have to take our word for it, because it is also the conclusion reached by an influential group of MPs.
+The All-Party Parliamentary Group (APPG) on Fair Business Banking published its proposals for reforming the SME finance sector in September 2021, describing the current system as “not fit for purpose” because it is has historically “been dominated by four large shareholder driven banks”.
 The APPG said that new start-ups in particular found it difficult to secure funding, as did businesses based outside of London and the South East, as well as firms run by Black and Minority Ethnic (BAME) individuals.

 In a raft of recommendations the group of cross-party MPs called on the government to “turbocharge the challenger bank and non-bank lending sector” as well as “strengthening and supporting the UK’s thriving FinTech” sector, saying that they provided a “welcome challenge to the Big Four banks since the crisis.”